raisercostin/jedi-nodes/README.md

 ## Description
 Scala (and java) fluent interface to json, xml, hocon, conf, properties, freemind.
+There is an `SNode` entity that is used as the common entity

 ## Features
 - A **node** should keep?